jamesaud/hackathon-kaust/README.md

 https://photos.app.goo.gl/Kc9ssPQjB1DFm3oz2

-Here's a picture of what it looks like:
+Here's a picture of what it looks like (click on the picture to see it rotated correctly):
 ![Alt text](/picture.jpg?raw=true "Doorbell")